igrishaev/pg2/docs/json.md

             {:params [{:object #{:foo :bar :baz}}]})
 ~~~

-When read back, the JSON value is not a vector of strings any longer but a set
+When read back JSON value is not a vector of strings any longer but a set
 of keywords:

 ~~~clojure